 I know some people like to pretend otherwise, but sexual harassment is a real thing.
 I once worked with a guy who was sexually harassing someone else in the company.
 He was a work friend.
 I had no idea it was going on.
 Sometimes it’s easy to assume people are just like you.
 I would never sexually harass someone.
 Therefore, I tend to extend that standard to the people in my life, even work friends.

 In conclusion, I don’t know if Vic Mignogna is guilty of sexual harassment.
-Are the people accusing him telling the truth?
+Are the people accusing him of telling the truth?
 I believe they are, but I have no ironclad evidence confirming that.
-Sometimes you have to just look at the circumstantial evidence and make a determination.
+Sometimes you just have to decide.
 Before you dismiss circumstantial evidence as being inadequate, keep in mind circumstantial evidence is what’s used to convict most criminals.

 For me, it comes down to the photos I’ve seen of him interacting with his underage female fans.
 I find a lot of those photos to be extremely creepy.
 Those photos were taken in public places.
 How does he comport himself with young girls and women when no one else is around?